FreddyMSchubert/42_minishell/README.md

 ### Redirections
 There are 4 types of redirections.

+To make them work, every node (each box in the parser diagram) saves an input and an output file descriptor.
+To redirct a file into a command, the program would open a file descriptor and set it as that commands input.
+We then initialize it as the commands input before executing the command.
 1. Standard input redirection `<`
 	- e.g. `sort < todos.txt`
 	- Redirects the contents of `todos.txt` to serve as input for sort